FrancoisLeclerc/weather-sequencer-app/README.md

 The output of the effect chain could be connected to some sound visualisation tools from p5.js to animate the page in real-time

+## Installation

+1. Clone the repo
+2. run npm install
+3. run bower install

+## Weather into FX

+List of weather datas matched with FX